 4) One Sub Team member suggested that the “ Proposal for Smarter Non-Exact Matches ” submitted during the TMCH discussion in 2017 should be reconsidered.
 The Sub Team has not yet discussed this proposal.

-Q4(c)
+Q4(c) What is the feasibility of implementation for each form of expanded matches?

-Answer: The Sub Team team has differing opinions on the feasibility of implementing expanded matches.
+Answer: The Sub Team team has differing opinions on the advisability much less the feasibility of implementing expanded matches.

 Some Sub Team members believe it is feasible due to the existence of the 50 Plus service.
 One Sub Team member explained that the 50 Plus service is still technically based on exact match.

 Some Sub Team members believe that the feasibility is low due to the difficulty of amending the Trademark Claims Notice in order to effectively explain the issue of non-exact matches to prospective registrants.
 They believe that there is a likelihood that the Claims Notice may become even more intimidating, hard to understand, or otherwise inadequate.
 Furthermore, these Sub Team members believe it is difficult to strike a balance between generating a comprehensive non-exact match criteria that covers many applicable scenarios and avoiding a potential overflow of false positives due to “bad matches”.

-Q4(d)(i)
+We have asked for specific feedback that includes this question in Q4(b)(iv) and we invite your feasibility comments there if you prefer.

+Q4(d)(i) If an expansion of matches solution were to be implemented:

+(i) Should the existing TM Claims Notice be amended?
+If so, how?

 Answer: If an expansion of matches solution were to be implemented, the existing Trademark Claims Notice should be amended.